mailsac/mailsac-examples/help/account_management/account_management.rst

 :ref:`Email Capture <doc_email_capture>`, :ref:`SMTP <sec_sendingmail_smtp>`,
 :ref:`POP3 <sec_reading_mail_pop3>`, and `API Key Login`_.

-API Keys can be created, viewed, and deleted `API Keys`_ section of the Dashboard_.
+API Keys can be created and deleted in the `API Keys`_ section of the Dashboard_.

 Multiple Named API Keys